pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

   # parameters down to the kubelet plugin.
 In this case, the vendor
   # driver simply copied the entire CR.
 It could also be some
   # separate, smaller configuration type.
+  #
+  # Beware that ResourceClaimParameters have separate RBAC rules than
+  # the vendor CRD, so information included here may get visible
+  # to more users than the original CRD.
+Both objects are in the same
+  # namespace.
   kind: CardParameters
   apiVersion: dra.example.com/v1alpha1
   metadata: